-When people think about IATEFL and ELT conferences in general, they tend to picture the plenaries, presentations, workshops, and exhibitions.
+When people think about ELT conferences, they tend to picture the plenaries, presentations, workshops, and exhibitions.
 After all, these are the things which we see advertised in the online flyers and listed in the pages of programmes.
 And in terms of professional development these aspects of conferencing-going are a key part.
 However, I’d argue that most is often gained from the informal conversation you have with the person sitting next to you before a talk begins, the sharing of ideas over a coffee afterwards, and the chance meeting with someone who has similar interests.
 It’s called networking and although conference organisers can provide the right conditions for it to take place – you have to take the initiative.

 When it comes to the topic of ‘networking’, some people don’t think there’s much to know – they’d say it’s just a case of being sociable and chatty.
 But actually, when you walk into a conference for the first time on your own, it can be quite daunting.
 It always seems like everyone else knows each other and are already in the midst of deep conversation.
 How do you enter into what can seem like a closed private party?